indrekru/design-patterns-spring-boot/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See running for notes on how to run the project on a system.

 ### Prerequisites